pranjalsinha1965/Interview-Backend-Saath.app/README.md

 ```
 ## 4. AI-Driven Dynamic Itinerary Generation

-Problem: The system currently generates static itineraries based on fixed activities and predefined costs.
+**Problem**: The system currently generates static itineraries based on fixed activities and predefined costs.
 There is no flexibility for changes in real-time factors (e.g., weather, social trends).

-Solution:
+**Solution**:

 a.
 GPT-based Dynamic Itineraries: Use GenAI to adjust itineraries dynamically, based on real-time external data like weather conditions or social media trends.